abouchama/camel-springboot-rest-ose/README.md

     mvn spring-boot:run

-### Zero Downtime - Hot Reload of your Camel microservice on OpenShift
+### Zero Downtime - Hot Reconfiguration of your Camel microservice on OpenShift

 It is assumed a running OpenShift platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).